AdobeDocs/app-builder/src/pages/guides/runtime_guides/creating_rest_apis.md

 #### Client ID validation

-`client_id` validation can be enabled by adding `x-client-ids` with a list of clients that are allowed to invoke the action.
-The clientId list has to be added to the `security definition` object in the Swagger.
-Also make sure to add the security definition key to the method `security` object, otherwise the validation won't be enabled for that method:
+`client_id` validation can be established for an action by adding `x-client-ids` with a list of clients allowed to invoke it.
+The clientID list must be added to the `security definition` object in the Swagger.
+Be sure to add the security definition key to the method `security` object; otherwise the validation won't be enabled for that method:

 ```json
 {